mpociot/teamwork/README.md

 Teamwork is the fastest and easiest method to add a User / Team association with Invites to your **Laravel 5** project.

-**This package is still under development.
-Until a 1.0 Version is released, the API is likely to change.**

 ## Contents

 - [Installation](#installation)